Last Updated on August 29, 2023

 Other Herbs to Consider Adding to Your Sun Tea

 Elderflower is another delicious and medicinal ingredient to include.
-You can forage flowers easily during its almost month-long season, and they make a pretty and tasty addition to your sun tea.
+You can forage elder blossoms for elderflower tea easily during its almost month-long season, and they make a pretty and tasty addition to your sun tea.
 I’m especially partial to the combination of borage and elderflower.
 Here’s where to buy it dried.

 How to Make Sun Tea